A-iPower SC2300i (Discontinued)

 Outlets

-Additionally, it features 2 DC outlets: there's a 5V USB port (USB-A) providing convenient charging capabilities for mobile phones, tablets, and other electronic devices and a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+Furthermore, it has 2 DC outlets: there's a 5V USB port (USB-A) ideal for charging various electronic devices such as smartphones and tablets and a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.

-Even though this A-iPower generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor (included).
+Even if this A-iPower generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor (included), thanks to its L5-30R receptacle.

 Portability

 At 50.7 lbs, the SC2300i is easily managed, ensuring it can be brought along wherever you need power.
-Moreover, its set of 2 wheels (⌀4") and its telescopic handle facilitate movement of the generator once it's on the ground.
+Moreover, its set of 2 wheels (⌀4") and its telescopic handle make it easy to shift the generator once it's on the ground.

 Features

-Beyond the standard documentation and an owner's manual to assist with setup, the A-iPower SC2300i ships with supplementary accessories: oil, battery charging cables, funnel, RV adapter and tool kit.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the A-iPower SC2300i ships with supplementary accessories: battery charging cables, tool kit, oil, RV adapter and funnel.

 Product Video